-COVID-related happenings in 2020 significantly accelerated online activity.
+COVID-related happenings have significantly accelerated online activity.
 Both consumers and retailers flocked to the digital realm to buy and sell goods.

 Given how vital user experience has become to online success in just the past year, now seems like the ideal time to explore six user experience trends that retailers should implement in the near future.
 That said, let’s dive in.